kuruvasatya/Spring-JPA-ORM/README.md

 4. Column(name="", length="", nullable=true/false, umique=true/fasle)
 5. Transient => attribute is not added to the table
 6. Embeddable => tells the table to include this columns in the depended table
-7. ElementCollection => when a object has a collection of dependent objects
+7. ElementCollection(fetch = FetchType.Eager) => when a object has a collection of dependent objects

 ## Configuring the class with table
 ```java